 This scenario highlights the critical importance of sending targeted surveys to the right audience, at the right time, and with clear communication of survey objectives.

-But that’s not all; there are other essential factors to consider to avoid the potential consequences of common survey creation mistakes.
+But that’s not all; there are other essential factors to consider in order to avoid common survey mistakes.